 Ways to Volunteer

 Share your hobby with us.
 Hobbies create wonderful opportunities for belonging.
 If you have one or two free moments during the month, we welcome you to share your hobby with one of our core members.
 Whether thrift store shopping, bowling, or even walking, there’s a good chance someone at the L’Arche Atlanta house shares the same interest.

-Food.
-Another popular option is to provide a home-cooked dinner for our house--and stay and eat with us!
-We deeply appreciate our monthly cooks and the joy of having them at the table.
+Join us for a meal.
+Love cooking?
+We invite you to share a home-cooked dinner with our house.
+We deeply appreciate our monthly cooks — and the joy of welcoming them to our table.

-Light housekeeping.
-With seven people living together, keeping a L’Arche home clean takes a lot of work!
-Lend a hand to tidy up our living spaces, clean the kitchen, or give the bathrooms a quick once-over.
+Practice housekeeping.
+With seven people living together, keeping our L’Arche Atlanta house clean takes a lot of work!
+Lend a hand to tidy up our living spaces, and to creating a welcoming space where everyone belongs.
 Cleaning supplies provided.